davea42/searchgnucash/README.md

     searchgnucash  -d 2022-02-24 -s Chase -csv >a.csv
     # Now read in a.csv with a spreadsheet, such as
-    # soffice, and select comma separation.
+    # soffice, and select only comma separation of fields when
+    # the spreadsheet program asks how to deal with the csv.
     # The split entries will be in a three-column format
     # with the second column the values.
     soffice a.csv